LIFEHUBBER

 What readers may want to review

-The project's setup requirements, including Python version, configuration steps, and any optional channel-specific dependencies.
+The project's setup requirements, including Python package installation, WebUI gateway setup, configuration files, and channel-specific dependencies.

 Best fit